vskbellala/covid-visuals/README.md

 # covid-visuals
-Data visualization of COVID-19 for the Naperville/Aurora area
+Data visualization and analysis of COVID-19 in the US